ckoshka/personate/README.md

 ## How do I write a good config.json file?

-That is sorta hard.
-But try [TIPS.md](https://github.com/ckoshka/personate/blob/master/TIPS.md), and be ready to experiment a lot.
+If you plan on sticking to the defaults, easily.
+For some prompt-defaults, you can stick in an advertisement for an IKEA chair and it'll still work.
+It doesn't matter.
+But if you plan on doing heavy customisation, try [TIPS.md](https://github.com/ckoshka/personate/blob/master/TIPS.md), and be ready to experiment a lot.

 ## How do I do stuff in it?